cda-tum/fiction/docs/algorithms/wiring_reduction.rst

 **Header:** ``fiction/algorithms/physical_design/wiring_reduction.hpp``

-This algorithm performs wiring reduction of a 2DDWave-clocked Cartesian gate-level layout by iteratively finding tiles with excess wiring that can be deleted without changing the correctness of the underlying function.
-The process continues until no further wires can be deleted.
+This algorithm aims to minimize the number of wire segments, the area, and the length of the critical path in 2DDWave-clocked Cartesian gate-level layouts.

+Initially, it constructs an equivalent layout where non-wire tiles are obstructed, and wire-tiles are obstructed selectively based on the search direction.
+Subsequently, it employs A* path-finding to identify cuts through the layout that are eligible for deletion.

+The removal of these wire tiles creates gaps, which are then filled by shifting all gates located beneath the emptied spaces upward and subsequently reconnecting them.
+This iterative process continues until convergence is achieved.

 .. doxygenstruct:: fiction::wiring_reduction_stats
    :members: